|The Legion of Christ and Regnum Christi: History of their shared charism and service to the Church.|

 Below, we present a brief chronology of the most important

-dates in the history of Regnum Christi, an apostolic movement
+dates in the history of Regnum Christi and the Legion

 the formation of Catholic leaders, especially in Latin America.

 opens in Mexico City.
 Through formative and spiritual activities,

 the students and families can share in the spirituality